Last Updated on by mitchrezman

 Are their wings clipped and toe nails trimmed?
 Are their wings clipped and toe nails trimmed?
 Are you using an “avian” vet?

-With my brain exploding about this and need of a veterinary degree.
+With my brain exploding about this and my need for a veterinary degree.
 A backyard birder that I am tells me that testosterone levels rise in male birds this time of the year – why do you want to take it away from the bird?